truffls/sign-in-with-apple-using-django/iOS.md

 }
 ```

-For handling the error by error code you can instantiate an `ASAuthorizationError` object by using the initializer that takes an `NSError` (yes, with underscore.
-I don’t know why Apple did this) or alternatively you can use `ASAuthorizationError.Code(rawValue: error.code)` to instantiate the code directly which will be optional and return `nil`, however.
+For handling the error you can instantiate an `ASAuthorizationError` object by using the initializer that takes an `NSError` (yes, the parameter label has an underscore.
+I don’t know why Apple did this) or alternatively you can use `ASAuthorizationError.Code(rawValue: error.code)` to instantiate the code directly which, however, will be optional and might return `nil`.

-You can see here (https://developer.apple.com/documentation/authenticationservices/asauthorizationerror/code) the error codes.
-I recommend to not show an error for the canceled case, since the user actively canceled the process.
+You can see the error codes in the documentation for [ASAuthorizationError.Code](https://developer.apple.com/documentation/authenticationservices/asauthorizationerror/code).
+I recommend to not show an error alert for the canceled case, since the user actively canceled the process.

 #### 3.3.2 Handle a successful response